UWCHR/i-213-analysis/README.md

 ## `mentions_*` fields

-The following fields are generated in separate scraping repositoryt by simple regex string searches of I-213 narrative fields, as below:
+The following fields are generated in separate scraping repository by simple regex string searches of I-213 narrative fields, as below:

 ```
 mentions_airport: '[Aa]irport'